-"Mount Sinai Heart is an engine of original prevention ideas," says Valentin Fuster, MD, PhD, Professor of Cardiology and Director of Mount Sinai Heart.
+"Mount Sinai Fuster Heart Hospital is an engine of original prevention ideas," says Valentin Fuster, MD, PhD, Professor of Cardiology and Director of Mount Sinai Fuster Heart Hospital.
 "With our outstanding team of clinicians and scientists, we are in the best position to lead the charge in fighting cardiovascular disease."

 Our cardiovascular imaging center features the newest and most advanced diagnostic equipment available, and our doctors are experts at performing and interpreting imaging tests.
 We have developed a way to combine magnetic resonance imaging and positron electron tomography in one room.
 Using the technologies together helps us detect disease earlier, when it's easier to treat.

 "This technique is helping us track and pinpoint plaque formation, and that leads to earlier detection, earlier diagnosis, and better treatments," says Zahi A. Fayad, PhD, Professor of Cardiology and Director of the Translational and Molecular Imaging Institute.